-The master servicer will receive an Administration Fee equal to 0.16% per annum of the average monthly outstanding principal balance of student loans held in the trust estate under the indenture.
+The master servicer will receive an Administration Fee equal to 0.125% per annum of the average monthly outstanding principal balance of student loans held in the trust estate under the indenture plus an additional amount equal to \$25,000 per annum.
 The Administration Fee payable to the master servicer does not include any fees or other amounts due to other third parties.
+Under the back-up subservicing agreement, the master servicer is required to pay from its general funds on behalf of the issuer the annual maintenance fee of the back-up subservicer.
+See "REGARDING THE STUDENT LOANS-Description of Subservicers" in this offering memorandum.
 The master servicer also may receive Additional Fees as compensation for directly performing certain servicing obligations that would otherwise be performed by a subservicer.
 Any such Additional Fees paid to the master servicer, however, may not exceed the amount that otherwise would have been paid to a subservicer for performing those servicing obligations.
 The Administration Fee and any Additional Fees are payable from the trust estate prior to the payment of principal and interest on the notes as described in this summary under "-Administration of the Trust Estate-Distributions."

-After the notes are paid in full, the master servicer is also entitled to receive Reimbursement Payments before any amounts are released to the issuer as described in this summary under "-Administration of the Trust Estate-Distributions."
+After the notes are paid in full, the master servicer is also entitled to receive Reimbursement Payments before any amounts are released to the residual certificateholder as described in this summary under "-Administration of the Trust Estate-Distributions."
 "Reimbursement Payments" refer to any amounts that may become payable by the issuer to the master servicer (that are in addition to the Administration Fee and any Additional Fees) as reimbursements for any liabilities, costs or expenses that may be incurred by the master servicer with respect to the performance by the master servicer of any extraordinary services requested by the issuer relating to the indenture or the master servicing agreement or as additional compensation as may be mutually agreed to from time to time by the master servicer and the issuer.